 Public Transport

 Reaching Akko can be done in several ways.
 You can take the train to Akko station and walk from there.
 You can sail from Haifa (see Sails section below) or take a bus.
 Here is a link to Moovit with directions from Tel Aviv to Acre.
-You can change the starting point and get the updated directions.
+You can change the starting point and get updated directions.

 Parking